SESYNC-ci/data-manipulation-in-R-lesson/index.md

 We often use `group_by` along with `summarize`, but you can also apply `filter` and `mutate` operations on groups.

 - Filter a grouped data frame to return only rows showing the records from *surveys_1990_winter* with the minimum weight for each *species_id*.
-- Calculate the fraction of total counts by taxa (birds or rodents) represented by each species within that taxon.
+- For each species in *surveys_1990_winter_gb*, create a new colum giving the rank order (within that species!) of hindfoot length.

 <aside class="notes">